Khalidsh3/Soc-Home-Lab/Phase2.md

 This generated an authentication failure on the target machine (NT_STATUS_LOGON_FAILURE).

-2. The Defensive Challenge: Missing Logs (Troubleshooting) Initially, searching Splunk for index=* "fakeuser" or EventCode=4625 yielded zero results.
+2. The Defensive Challenge: Missing Logs (Troubleshooting) Initially, searching Splunk for index=* "pito" or EventCode=4625 yielded zero results.

 Root Cause Analysis: By default, standard Windows 10 installations do not have strict logon auditing enabled.
 The OS was throwing away the failure events instead of logging them.